 "Recency bias in farmer responses to past pest and disease losses in Malawi."
 Writing stage.
 [Draft available upon request]

-A selection of research outputs from my time with the Evans School Policy Analysis & Research Group (EPAR) at the University of Washington.
+Below I highlight a selection of research outputs from my time with the Evans School Policy Analysis & Research Group (EPAR) at the University of Washington.

 Digital financial services